ofavrel/Houdini_Notes/README.md

 # Houdini Memo
-## A collection of small snippets notes and examples about Houdini organized by Context that are hopefully here so that I don't Keep forgetting about them
+## A collection of small snippets, notes and examples about Houdini organized by Context that are here so that I hopefully don't Keep forgetting about them
 <p align="right"><small><sup>by Favrel Orson</sup></small></p>

 <br>